since 2009

 erg chigaga luxury tent

-7. IT SAVES YOU TIME
+7. BOOKING A PRIVATE TOUR SAVES YOU TIME

-Imagine renting a car and driving down the Draa Valley looking for the most spectacular kasbah or a good place to picnic.
-Getting lost and asking locals for direction in a language they don’t understand.
-Or joining a group tour and having to put up with pressure- sale speech while on a visit to the local argan oil cooperative before moving on to the next attraction.
 A site you were not interested in visiting in the first place.
 You get the picture.
 None of these ordeals happen when you book a customized Morocco tour.
 Deborah says: ‘Perceptions and memories of a place can be impacted greatly by how and when you see them.
 Over-crowding, a hurried pace, and often the inability to see and touch the treasures you have come so far to see can result in such disappointment’.

 ksour in Morocco

-8. THE SURPRISE
+8. THE SURPRISE FACTOR

 Many book a private trip through Morocco as a celebration of a special event.
 But it takes more than the occasional flower bouquet or birthday cake to impress nowadays.
 With a little bit of imagination, there is an endless list of ways to surprise your guests by offering them a special occasion present to match their taste.
 It may be a signature home perfume to remind them of the almond trees blossoming in February in Dades Gorge.
 An exquisite album with photos of the dreamiest places in Morocco that will likely inspire one day the next generation to come and visit.
 Or perhaps a leather- bound notebook where they could keep the journal of a journey that would have transformed them.